 Now you know how AdWords uses your budget and how to control it, we’re going to look at how you can estimate how much it might cost you.

-How much other companies are spending on AdWords
+How much other companies are spending on Google AdWords Cost?

 As we’ve already covered, you’ll only have to pay as much as you need to appear above your competitors.